dwellir-public/polkadot-operator/README.md

 #### Make a node start validating (e.g. move a validator from a node to another)

 To start validating, a session key generated on the node needs to be set on-chain for the validator address.
 This is an extrinsic and requires some tokens for paying the fee.
-Ideally, a controller account is set up for the validator account with few tokens just enough for paying the fees.
+Ideally, a proxy (previously controller) account is set up for the validator account with few tokens just enough for paying the fees.
 A validator account should never be used directly for this, except for testnets where the tokens has no real value.
 This is how to configure the application for this.

-Add the accounts mnemonic to the model as a secret:
+Add the accounts mnemonic to the model as a secret

-    juju add-secret some-validator mnemonic="ocean apple bridge galaxy lemon tiger velvet orbit shadow maple breeze canyon" --info "useful info, e.g. the public addresses for the validator/controller accounts"
+    juju add-secret some-proxy mnemonic="ocean apple bridge galaxy lemon tiger velvet orbit shadow maple breeze canyon" --info "useful info, e.g. the public addresses for the validator/controller accounts"

 Grant the polkadot application access to the secret

-    juju grant-secret some-validator polkadot
+    juju grant-secret some-proxy polkadot

 Configure the application to use the secret

     juju config polkadot mnemonic-secret-id="secret:ctr90nhaeavjam32tflg"

 Run the action to make this node start validating
+NOTE: if the secret contains the mnemonic of the actual validator account, and not a proxy account, the address parameter is not needed.

-    juju run polkadot/0 start-validating
+    juju run polkadot/0 start-validating address=<validator-address>

 You can verify that this node will be validating next era:

-    juju run polkadot/0 is-validating-next-era address="the public address of the validator account"
+    juju run polkadot/0 is-validating-next-era address=<validator-address>

 ## Resources